-This Soft Batch Cream Cheese Chocolate Cookie Recipe are thick, soft and moist.
-The cream cheese helps them stay moist and tender, but you can’t actually taste cream cheese in the cookie.
+This Soft Batch Cream Cheese Chocolate Cookie Recipe is thick, soft and moist.
+The cream cheese helps them stay moist and tender, but you can’t actually taste the cream cheese in the cookie.
 They’re pillowy soft with chocolate in every bite!
 They are not for the faint of sweet tooth!

 Cookie dough does not make a nutritious lunch!

 More M&Ms than dough…as it should be!

 I like to scoop the cookies out on waxed paper and freeze.
 Once frozen you can store them in an airtight container in the freezer for couple of months (if they last that long).